emmiedev/neversitup-test-template/README.md

 ```

 ## Install package
-1. open `neversitup-test-template` and go to dir. `javascript`
+1. open `neversitup-test-template` and go to dir. `nest-testing`

 ```
-cd javascript
+cd nest-testing
 ```

 2. install package with npm